stevenmchoi/next_js/NOTES.md

 * Data calculations happen in other files
 * Not enough data to slow down rendering of rows; possible optimization: add an HTML row to employeeRows each time
+* For easier computation, pay period always starts and ends for the month

 # Challenges
 * Learning React Context API